jodyphelan/tb-profiler-webdriver/README.md

 # tb-profiler-webdriver

-This is a lightweight library to enable submission of data and retrieval of results from a tb-profiler webserver.
+This repository hosts a lightweight python library to enable submission of data and retrieval of results from a tb-profiler webserver.

-It is not fully functional right now and in development.
+The library is currently only operational with the develpment version of `tb-profiler-webserver`.
+You can find test it out with http://bioinformatics.lshtm.ac.uk.

 ## Installation